Read This First

 Prompt 3: How can I best semantically align the survey questions in the two relevant languages.

-The central claim is this: Achieving semantic alignment in survey questions across languages, especially when comparing culturally distinct populations like those of the US and Japan, involves careful consideration of linguistic nuances, cultural contexts, and the intended meaning behind each question.
+At the center is a simpler claim: Achieving semantic alignment in survey questions across languages, especially when comparing culturally distinct populations like those of the US and Japan, involves careful consideration of linguistic nuances, cultural contexts, and the intended meaning behind each question.

 - Engage Bilingual Experts with Cultural Knowledge: Collaborate with bilingual experts who are not only proficient in both English and Japanese but also deeply familiar with the cultural nuances and contexts of both countries.